Mike Disa: Career

 Growing frustrated with the creative restraints of working on studio produced films, Disa left to become an independent filmmaker.
-He spent a year working on Rob Zombie's animated film The Haunted World of El Superbeasto (2009), and was then asked to direct a sequel to the 2005 independent, computer-animated film Hoodwinked!
+He spent a year working on Rob Zombie's animated film The Haunted World of El Superbeasto (2009), and was then asked to direct a sequel to the 2005 independent, animated film Hoodwinked!.
 Although he had not previously seen the original film, he was impressed with the script for the sequel and was announced as the film's director in March 2007.
 The film finished production in 2009 and was originally scheduled for release in January 2010, but its release was delayed by its distributor, The Weinstein Company.
 The film's production company, Kanbar Entertainment, claimed that this breached an agreement and sued The Weinstein Company in March 2010.
 This gave Disa six months to direct the direct-to-DVD animated films Dante's Inferno: An Animated Epic and Dead Space: Aftermath, both adaptations of video games by EA.
 Hoodwinked Too!
 Hood vs. Evil was released in April 2011.

 Disa also voiced several characters in Hoodwinked Too!
 Hood vs. Evil such as Helmut, Spider, Rhino and HEA Agents 1 and 2.

-In September 2011, Disa was announced as the director of Postman Pat: The Movie — You Know You're the One, a computer-animated, feature film adaptation of the British stop motion, children's television series Postman Pat.
+In September 2011, Disa was announced as the director of Postman Pat: The Movie — You Know You're the One, an animated, feature film adaptation of the British stop motion, children's television series Postman Pat.
 The film's release date was originally scheduled for May 2013, but was moved until May of the following year.

 Disa also teaches at the California Institute of the Arts.